wiqilee/vaultverse-rolebot/README.md

 ---

 ## 🛡️ .gitignore
-This project uses `.gitignore` to ensure sensitive files are not uploaded:
+This project uses `.gitignore` to keep sensitive files out of Git:
 ```
 # Secret files
 .env